+AWarilla Beach See page 21 for key to map

-Beach Suitability Grade: Very Good The beach is backed by a reserve and residential land.
+The beach is backed by a reserve and residential land.
 Beach conditions are potentially hazardous, with rips dominating the surf.
 Lifeguards patrol the beach from October to April.

-The Beach Suitability Grade of Very Good indicates that microbial water quality is considered suitable for swimming most of the time, with few potential sources of faecal contamination.
-The response to rainfall graph indicates that enterococci levels increased slightly with increasing rainfall, occasionally exceeding the safe swimming limit in response to 20 mm of rainfall or more.
+The Beach Suitability Grade of Very Good indicates that microbial water quality is considered suitable for swimming most of the time, with few potential sources of significant faecal contamination.

+The response to rainfall graph indicates that enterococci levels increased slightly with increasing rainfall, often exceeding the safe swimming limit in response to 20 mm of rainfall or more.

 The site has been monitored since 1996.
 Water quality has been of high standard throughout this period, with some minor variation the result of variations in rainfall patterns.
-Microbial Assessment: A Monitoring period for 2009-10 result is September 2008 to April 2010.